mazixsus/SZOK/README.txt

-Cinema Operations Management System – a website that allows for bookings and purchases cinema tickets, management of the repertoire and cinema halls
+Cinema Operations Management System – a website that allows for bookings and purchases cinema tickets, management of the repertoire and cinema halls.

 In order to install aplication on server you will need: